jackypark9852/CUDA-Path-Tracer/README.md

 ### Physically-Based Camera: Depth of Field
 A pinhole camera keeps everything razor-sharp, which isn’t how real cameras behave.
 Real lenses have a focus distance and an aperture, so subjects on the focus plane look crisp while others blur, a classic depth of field you see in film and photography.
 To achieve this effect, I use a thin-lens shortcut: instead of firing every ray from one point, I sample a random point on a lens disk (size = aperture) and aim at a focus point set by the focus distance.

-It delivers natural, camera-like blur and bokeh with minimal setup—open the aperture for more blur, stop down for less.
+It delivers natural, camera-like blur and bokeh with minimal setup: open the aperture for more blur, stop down for less.
 <table align="center">
   <tr>
     <th>DOF Enabled</th>